HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ```
 3. Update your `lse-values.yaml` file with your newly-created Kubernetes secret:

+!!! note
-> In the case if you're using self signed certificates that host cannot verify you have to set `redisSslCertReqs` to `None`
+    In the case if you are using self-signed certificates that host cannot verify you have to set `redisSslCertReqs` to `None`

 ```yaml
 global: